Mike Ballew is the founder of Eggstack. He’s a member of the Financial Planning Association, an engineer, and software developer.

 Do they ask if your house will be paid off by the time you retire?
 How about whether your state has income taxes?
 Do you have an annuity or whole life insurance?
 Are you married or single?
 Factors such as these play an important role in determining how much retirement savings you need.

 Your best bet is to sit down with a financial advisor or avail yourself to sophisticated retirement planning software that can tell you how much you need to save.
-Programs like Eggstack analyze your finances and perform a year-by-year simulation to deliver real retirement planning.
+Financial modeling software performs year-by-year simulation to deliver results tailored to your unique situation.
+To learn more, check out this article entitled Best Retirement Planning Software.
 It may take some effort, but isn’t it worth it?
 We’re talking about roughly 20% of your life.